-503. POPULATION PROBLEMS AND POLICIES.
+- 503. POPULATION PROBLEMS AND POLICIES.
 A course designed to give the student an insight into the trend of population policies and problems since the early days of civilization.
 Analysis is based upon restrictive, expansive and eugenic programs, as they have affected population growth.
 Term assignments.

-- 504. URBAN SOCIOLOGY.
+3 credits first semester. - 504.
+URBAN SOCIOLOGY.
 An analysis of the town, city, and metropolitan areas as legal, political, economic and social units, and their effect upon individual and group life.
 Special attention is given to Southern towns and cities.

-3 credits second semester. - 511.
-SOCIOLOGY OF RURAL AREAS.
+- 511. Sociology of Rural Areas.
 An analysis of the social conditions of people on the land, and the theories and practices attending present programs for rural change.

-512. SOCIOLOGY OF THE SOUTH.
+3 credits first semester. - 512.
+Sociology of the South.
 An interpretation of the regional significance, structure, growth and role of the area, its people and its institutions in the economy of the United States.
 Lectures and individual projects.
-3 credits second semester.